idchaincoin/IdchaincoinMNScript/README.md

 **Now ask for VPS Public IP Address**

-**Now you need to wait some time, while script preparing the VPS to setup**
+**Now you need to wait some time, while script is preparing the VPS to setup**
-##### 5. Copy masternode private key from VPS console window and pres "Enter":
+##### 5. Copy masternode private key from VPS console window and press "Enter":

 - to check VPS daemon status, type: ```idchaincoin-cli getinfo```